-It was kind of a bright idea, introducing aperture control to Samsung’s flagship smartphones.
+It was a bright idea, introducing aperture control to Samsung’s flagship smartphones.
 They enabled smartphone photographers to switch between a low aperture of f/1.5 for portraits and macro shots with a blurry background and a higher aperture of f/2.4 for more depth and detailed images.

 Samsung continued to develop this new technology and used it again in the Galaxy S10 and Note 10 models.
 But it proved to be challenging to use a real aperture ring in a cellphone.
 It is simply too big for a phone to get the desired results.
 Moreover, it would impact the thickness of camera phones significantly.
-Samsung decided to bet on their new Time of Flight technology to recreate a shallow depth of field.
+So Samsung decided to bet on their new Time of Flight technology to recreate a shallow depth of field.

 My phone has aperture control, but the lens opening does not change

 Many smartphone cameras can mimic the result of aperture control with software.
-For example, time of Flight (ToF), Depth Vision, and other depth cameras can emulate what a lens is doing without changing aperture.
+For example, time of Flight (ToF), Depth Vision, and other depth cameras can emulate a lens without changing aperture.
 So your cellphone may show an aperture option, like my Honor 10 in the picture below, but the result is created with software instead of hardware.

 What is ToF or Time of Flight sensor?